 Students who demonstrate complete mastery accurately answer all 4 questions.
-The key tells students that each smiley face represents 2 students.
-Students will apply the skills of comparing and making generalizations by finding the total number of votes, comparing the number of dogs and birds and finding the total votes for only cats and birds.
+Students will apply the skills of comparing and making generalizations by comparing the number of absentees in two grades, finding the total absences in two grades and finding the most and least absences.

-Students who demonstrate partial accomplishment accurately answer 2 or 3 of the questions.

-Students who demonstrate little accomplishment answer 0 or 1 questions accurately.
+- Students who demonstrate partial accomplishment accurately answer 2 or 3 of the questions. - Students who demonstrate little accomplishment answer 0 or 1 questions accurately.

-Not yet: Student shows misunderstanding, incomprocedure Got It: Student essentially understands the target concept.
+Not yet: Student shows evidence of misunderstanding, incorrect concept or procedure Got It: Student essentially understands the target concept.
 NEEDS IMPROVEMENT (N) WITH ASSISTANCE (W) INDEPENDENT (I) 0 Unsatisfactory: Little Accomplishment 1 Marginal: Partial Accomplishment 2 Proficient: Substantial Accomplishment 3 Excellent: Full Accomplishment The task is attempted and some mathematical effort is made.
 There may be fragments of accomplishment but little or no success.
 Further teaching is required.
 Part of the task is accomplished, but there is lack of evidence of understanding or evidence of not understanding.
 Further teaching is required.
 Student could work to full accomplishment with minimal feedback from teacher.
 Errors are minor.
 Teacher is confident that understanding is adequate to accomplish the objective with minimal assistance.
 Strategy and execution meet the content, process, and qualitative demands of the task or concept.
 Student can communicate ideas.
 May have minor errors that do not impact the mathematics.